RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 : The station's altitude above sea level, in meters.

 `Body`
 : The internal ID number of the planet on which the station is located.
-You can find a list of body IDs for the stock game [here](https://github.com/Anatid/XML-Documentation-for-the-KSP-API/blob/master/src/FlightGlobals.cs#L72).
+You can find a list of body IDs for the stock game [here](https://github.com/Anatid/XML-Documentation-for-the-KSP-API/blob/master/src/FlightGlobals.cs#L72-L91).
 If you are playing with Real Solar System or other planet packs, edit this value with caution.

 `MarkColor` (RGBα quadruplet) (default = Red, fully opaque) : The color in which the ground station will be drawn as a solid circle on the map view and tracking station.

 `Antennas`
-: This block should contain a single `ANTENNA` block, which itself should contain a single `Omni` field.
-The value of the field is the antenna range in meters.
+: This block should contain a single `ANTENNA` block, which in turn should contain a single `Omni` field of the antenna range in meters.
 Except for the three-level `UpgradeableOmni` field, the other fields are currently unused.

 <hr>